larryramos/prompts/README.md

 Collection of AI prompts based on multiple techniques

 # Verbalized Sampling
+## Why use it:
+A strategy where the model shows its reasoning options out loud before choosing an answer.

+You ask the AI to generate multiple possible responses with probabilities or brief rationales, allowing you to see the “sampled” thinking and select the best option.

+Use it when: you want creative variety, brainstorming, or insight into alternative solutions.

+## Prompt:
 You are a helpful assistant.

 For each question that I ask, generate a set of 5 possible responses.